 “That’s more like it!”
 She giggled one last time.
 “If I had the time to play with you a little bit longer, I wouldn’t hesitate, but there’s someone else I got to see so I’m afraid this little session is now officially over.
-I’m just going to unlock those doors there…” and with a single thought she did just that… “And when the police comes in, you should be able to move again, with no permanent side effects… I think.”
+I’m just going to unlock those doors there…” and with a single thought, she did just that… “And when the police come in, you should be able to move again, with no permanent side effects… I think.”

 She then turned to the hostages, biting her lower lip, seductively.

 “As for all of you, I’m terribly sorry you got caught up in all of this but the situation is already resolved, as you can see.
 Now, you’re free to tell the authorities what exactly happened here but, most likely they won’t believe in you.
 I sure I wouldn’t if someone told me about a woman wearing a strange green outfit that saved the day thanks to her superpowers, but It’s all up to you, okay?
 Bye.”